wmglab-duke/ascent/docs/source/Code_Hierarchy/Python.md

-*Note that the sample data hierarchy can contain more than a single Slide instance (the default being 0 as the cassette index and 0 as the section index, hence the 0/0 seen in [S3 Text](S3-ASCENT-data-hierarchy) Figure A) even though the pipeline data processing assumes that only a single Slide exists.
+*Note that the sample data hierarchy can contain more than a single Slide instance (the default being 0 as the cassette index and 0 as the section index, hence the 0/0 seen in [ASCENT Data Hierarchy](../Data_Hierarchy) Figure A) even though the pipeline data processing assumes that only a single Slide exists.
 This will allow the current data hierarchy to be backwards compatible if multi-Slide samples are processed in the future.*